hlillemark/VBVR-Wan2.2/README.md

 </div>

-This repository provides the training and evaluation code for the **VBVR** (Very Big Video Reasoning) project.
+This repository provides the training and inference code for the **VBVR** (Very Big Video Reasoning) project.
 We support fine-tuning **Wan2.2-I2V-A14B** and **LTX-2.3** video generation models on the VBVR dataset and evaluating them on the VBVR-Bench benchmark.

 ### 1. Installation